mvolkmann/MyUnixEnv/notes/11tyNotes.md

 TODO: How can an 11ty site use assets from a CMS like Strapi?

-## Obtaining data from REST services

-TODO: Add this.

 ## Plugins

 The functionality of 11ty can be extended with plugins.